mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Tutorials/followme-on-irobot.rst

 Run Demo
 ----------------

-To launch the Follow-me application tutorial on the |irobot_create3| robot, use the following ROS 2 launch file.
+To launch the Follow-me application tutorial on the iRobot Create 3 robot, use the following ROS 2 launch file.

    .. code-block::